MAIF/otoroshi/manual.next/src/main/paradox/how-to-s/secure-with-apikey.md

 Let's starting by accept only the api keys which come with the tag of `otoroshi` as value.

-Jump to the last part of the `Api Keys Constraints` section, call `Routing constraints` (these constraints are used to route a call to a service, only if all constraint are validated).
+Jump to the last part of the `Api Keys Constraints` section, call `Routing constraints` (these constraints are used to forward a call to a service, only if all constraints are validated).

 In our first case, set `otoroshi` in `One Tag in` array and save the service.
 Then call our service with :